ysndr/blog/src/posts/guides/nix-shells.md

 ## To flake or not to flake

 Most of the new nix commands are designed in a flake first way.
 Most notably `nix {shell,develop,run}` expect [flake URLs](../internals/2021-01-01-flake-ification/#flake-reference-conventions) as argument.
-Traditional `*.nx` files can be used with the `--expr` argument all commands support.
+Traditional `*.nix` files can be used with the `--expr` argument all commands support.
 As flake mode imposes greater purity strictness, imports have to happen with the `--impure` flag given:

 ```sh
 $ nix shell --impure --expr "import my.nix {}"
 ```

+## A word about `shellHook`s